mskcc/htstools/README.md

 Usage of snp-pileup requires a VCF file and one (or multiple) sequence files containing DNA.
 The sequence files should be in the BAM format, and both the VCF and all sequence files must be sorted.

 ## Parameters
 Here is a list of all parameters `snp-pileup` accepts and information about what they do.
+Some of them, such as `-q`, `-Q`, `-A`, and `-x`, are the same as their equivalent in `samtools mpileup`, and are used the same way.

 * `-A, --count-orphans`
 This option will enable counting reads that are not properly paired.